Smile-SA/hots/doc/source/business.rst

 In order to evaluate the current solutions, :term:`hots` use some optimization models to find the way to update these solutions (more details in :ref:`pyomo`).
-In the package, the currently used optimization models are described in the :file:`model.py` and tackle two problems :
+In the package, the currently used optimization models are implemented in the :mod:`hots.plugins.optimization` package (see in particular :mod:`hots.plugins.optimization.pyomo_model`) and tackle two problems:

   - the clustering problem
   - the containers placement problem, using clustering information